On this page you find information about the software standards supported by HDDRIVER, and about a set of tools making

 The TOS component of the SCSI Driver for Hatari and ARAnyM, based on the NatFeats interface of these emulators.
 With this driver module Atari software has direct access to all devices managed by the Linux SG driver, e.g. hard disk drives, memory cards and CD/DVD writers.
 The archive contains the executable binary and the sources.
 Please thoroughly read the README file.
 The native SCSI Driver component (Linux only) is included in the current versions of Hatari and ARAnyM.
 With Hatari the NatFeats support has to be explicitly enabled in the Hatari configuration file or on the command line.

-SCSI_MON logs SCSI Driver calls, which helps when analyzing errors or when implementing a new SCSI Driver.
+SCSI_MON logs SCSI Driver calls, which helps with analyzing errors or when implementing a new SCSI Driver.
 SCSI_MON also helps to understand the SCSI and SATA software protocols.
 The archive contains the executable binary and the sources.

 SDRVTEST is a simple tool for testing certain SCSI Driver functions, in particular (but not only) for SCSI Drivers that support IDE drives or USB devices.
 The archive contains the executable binary and the sources.